 away as soon as the tooth breaks through the gum.

-related to a viral infection or other condition.
+than 100.4°F (38°C), look for symptoms that may be related to an infection or illness.
 Severe or ongoing symptoms

 should be closely watched and discussed with your doctor.

 concerns about your child's teething.
 It is also a

 good idea to talk to your doctor if your child has

 unusual tooth development, such as late eruption of

 the first tooth.
 Tooth development issues usually resolve on their own or are